 - Name and address of parent, guardian or legal custodian

-Attach one of any required documents, such as a proof of age document, to the completed application and submit it to the school district.
+Attach one of any required documents, such as a proof of age document, to the completed application and submit it to the High School.

 - If applying electronically, the student may attach digital copies, such as a scan or digital photograph.

-- If an applicant is unable to provide a required document with their application, they can present it to the school district issuing officer at the next stage of the process.
+- If an applicant is unable to provide a required document with their application, they can present it to the High School issuing officer at the next stage of the process.

 - Request a meeting at Lower Dauphin High School (Entrance 1)